Teaching, Learning & Technology Roundtable

 - To serve as a forum and meeting place for discussion of institutional issues related to teaching, learning, and technology

-- To create action teams to achieve essential short-term goals deemed necessary by the Executive Committee of the TLT Roundtable, and by their constituencies, advancing to the cabinet recommendations as they emerge from these teams
+- To create action teams to achieve essential short-term goals deemed necessary by the Steering Committee of the TLTR, and by their constituencies, advancing to the cabinet recommendations as they emerge from these teams

-- To communicate regularly with all segments of the campus on the TLT Roundtable's activities and progress
+- To communicate regularly with all segments of the campus on the TLTR's activities and progress

-- Innovative Technology Committee – identifies new and emerging technologies and investigate their usefulness in teaching and research.
+The Emerging Technology Committee (EmTec) – will identify new and emerging technologies and investigate their usefulness in teaching and research.

-- Online Education Committee – will help to formulate institutional polices and processes that govern the development and delivery of online & hybrid courses across the University.
+Online Education Committee (proposed) – will help to formulate institutional polices and processes that govern the development and delivery of online & hybrid courses.
+This committee will be chaired by the Dean of Continuing Education and Professional Studies with participation from faculty, the faculty senate and other Deans.
+This committee will make recommendations to the Provost on institutional aspects of online learning.